 Assess the crowds during your visit to make a plan for getting your spot.
 A less-crowded day makes it easier to get a good spot.
 Knowing where to sit and when to claim your spot can be the most anxiety-provoking part of the night.
 The best viewing of Paint the Night Parade at Disney California Adventure is a spot in which you can see the parade coming for a while.
 That will give you the best viewing pleasure and a chance to watch the many dancers and sparkling floats for the longest amount of time.
 So know which direction the parade is coming toward you.

-Cast Members will start preparing for the parade about 2 to 2.5 hours before the parade (you’ll see them coming out with white ropes), and they may discourage you from camping out before 6 p.m.
-If you want a front-row view, start keeping your eye on the situation after 6:00 on for an 8:45 p.m. show and about 35 minutes to an hour before a 10:45 p.m. show.
+Cast members will start preparing about two hours before the parade (you’ll see them coming out with white ropes), and they may discourage you from camping out too early.
+If you want a front-row view, start keeping your eye on the situation about two to two-and-a-half hours before show time.
+In fall 2018, it looks like the parade can begin any time between 7:45 p.m. and 8:50 p.m.
+It varies per night.

 Location location location … You can sit along the entire parade route with the exception of pedestrian crossings/walkways and reserved areas.
-You will want to avoid sitting in a spot that is not a viewing location, because you might feel secure in what you think is a front row spot, then after everything else has filled in a Cast Member will come by and inform you that this is a walkway during the parade and you have to move.
-So frustrating!
-So do your research early and double check with a Cast Member.
-For example, we learned that the curb in front of Award Wieners is a walking zone for the parade — no parade viewing — but the sidewalk/curb on either side of the restaurant and ramps for the nearby crosswalk in front of Disney Junior Dance Party is a viewing area.
+Avoid sitting in a spot that may not be a viewing location.
+You may think its a front row spot only for a cast member to come by and ask you to move because it's a walkway.
+Avoid the frustration by confirming your viewing spot with a cast member.
+For example, we learned that the curb in front of Award Wieners is a walking zone for the parade — which means there is no parade viewing — but the sidewalk/curb on either side of the restaurant and ramps for the nearby crosswalk in front of Disney Junior Dance Party is a viewing area.
 We liked viewing the parade from this general area for several reasons:

-- No pedestrian crossings distracting us from the action.
+- There are no pedestrian crossings distracting us from the action

-- Easy access to the park exit after the parade.
+- There is easy access to the park exit after the parade

-You do not want to sit behind a crossing area.
-All those people walking between you and the oncoming parade will distract you from the action and ruin your photos and videos.
+Avoid sitting behind a crossing area.
+People walking between you and the oncoming parade could be distracting.
+They could also get in the way of your photos and videos.
 Tad, our family videographer, always makes sure to position us for better photos and videos away from crossings and blind corners.
-Of course there are many more locations along the route.
-We've had a chance to hop around the parade route and have found that the area near Goofy's Sky School filled in much later than Hollywood Land and was the best spot to hop in place shortly (15-30 minutes) before parade time.
+Of course, there are many more locations along the route.
+We've had a chance to hop around the parade route and have found that the area near Goofy's Sky School filled in much later than Hollywood Land and was the best spot to hop in place closer to parade time.
+That area also makes for an easy exit.
 Most of the parade route is ground seating — so no curbs.
 If you can find a spot to sit that allows you to lean against a light pole or wall, your back will thank you.